OPELIKA DUI ATTORNEYS

 A field sobriety test is completely different from a chemical test.
 As the accused, you have no legal obligation to submit to this subjective test and are better off politely declining.
-Even stone cold sober, you have a high chance of failing one of these tests if you are over the age of 40, overweight, are on legal prescription medications, or have any sort of physical or mental impairment.
+Even stone cold sober, you have a chance of failing one of these tests.
 While it’s tempting to cooperate with law enforcement officers when you feel as if you’ve done nothing wrong, the risk of failing one of these fallible tests is simply too great.

 Why Time Isn’t on Your Side After a DUI Arrest

 Once you’ve been arrested for a DUI in Alabama, there’s a good chance that your driver’s license will be taken and suspended immediately.
 If you drive to work or have other family obligations, this is probably both inconvenient and terrifying.

 Fortunately, you can appeal this automatic suspension but must do so quickly.
 Your best chance of receiving a restricted license is to have your Alabama DUI attorney request and attend a hearing on your behalf.
 This hearing request must be submitted within ten days of your arrest.
 If you miss this deadline, the automatic 90-day suspension cannot be changed.